 Dig into any support tickets or customer feedback channels you might have to find out how your customers talk about the problems your new product will solve—then use that same language in your launch copy.
 Then, create personas that fit with the different segments of your identified target audience – consider them as you move through the launch process.

 Once you’ve settled on messaging, it’s important to convey it to your marketing and sales teams.
 This will help ensure that the language you’re using to communicate with your customers is consistent across channels.

 Step 5: Create a product launch landing page

 Your new product should have its own landing page on your company website.
 This page should be where you drive your traffic in the steps to come.

 Keep this page short and sweet.
 Don’t overload people with too much information—focus only on what potential users need to know about what your product is, what problem it solves, and who it’s for.
 Similarly, avoid unnecessary or superfluous calls to action—devote your CTAs to a single action.

-Pictures of your product, an explainer video, and quotes beta users are all great ways to increase page conversions.
+Pictures of your product, an explainer video, and quotes from beta users are all great ways to increase page conversions.
 Use ‘em if you got ‘em.

-For example, here are some screenshots of the landing page we used for a recent launch:
+For example, here is a screenshot of the landing page we used for launching integration with Salesforce.